cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 For the avoidance of doubt, in the JSON above, Alice is labeled with some metadata that identifies her as the `"president"`.
 The presence of this metadata does not make her the administrator of the group.
 It only identifies her as a member of the group.
 Presumably one to whom the group's other members will look up.

 Create the group:

 ```sh
 $ simd tx group create-group $ALICE "best football association" members.json
 ```

+It is here, by sending the create transaction, that Alice becomes the administrator of the group.

-Query and verify the group that you just created:
+Query and verify the group that you just created and its ID that you just extracted:

 ```sh
 $ simd query group groups-by-admin $ALICE
 $ export GROUP_ID=$(simd query group groups-by-admin $ALICE --output json | jq -r '.groups[0].id')
 ```

-The previous command output showed that the group has an `id`.
+This last command outputs `1` too.
+This shows you that the group and its `id` can be recalled.
 Use that `id` for querying the group members.

 ```sh
 $ simd query group group-members $GROUP_ID